 The a7 III now gets the same improved menu as you’ll find on the a7R III.
 This allows you to register up to 30 frequently used items on the new “My Menu” for instant recall, allowing you to create and customise an optimal menu for your own convenience.
 The a7 III has primary menus reorganized for easier searching, with group names and page numbers at the top of the displays.

 Sure, it doesn’t offer the high resolution capabilities of the a7R II or III, but not everyone wants or needs 42.4-megapixels.
 Even for landscapes 24.2 megapixels is plenty for most people.
-If you shoots sports professionally, then the a9 with its anti-distortion shutter, 20fps and much larger buffer is probably still going to be your first choice, but the a7 III will still be very capable of freezing any action you put in front of it.
+If you shoots sports professionally then the a9 with its anti-distortion shutter, 20fps and much larger buffer is probably still going to be your first choice if you have the money to burn, but the a7 III is still very capable of freezing any action you put in front of it.